mac-comp240/hw6_estimate-pi/README.md

 In this assignment, you will write a parallel program that estimates the value of pi using the monte carlo method.
 You will run your program many times on different input values in order to examine two parallel programming concepts: **speedup** and **efficiency**.
 You will also analyze the strong and weak scalability of your solution.

 For this assignment, you will be working in pairs and turning in a written report.
+You can choose to work individually also.

 ## Report Criteria

-Turn in a written report to Moodle (one per group, please) with the following
+You can write your report in the shared Google Drive folder that you instructor sets up for you.
+Having the report as a Google doc in that directory constitutes turning it in.
+You should keep your original data spreadsheet there also.

-content:
+Your written report should have the following content:

 -   Team member names
 -   location of code on GitHub (which user account to look at)